 Interpersonal questions like dealing with conflict

 I hate people.
-I like my fellow bloggers, and I like my patients, but otherwise, I pretty much hate people in general these days.
-That hasn’t always been the case, but the combination of depression and having experienced workplace bullying have pretty much soured me on humanity.
+I like my fellow bloggers, and I like my patients, but otherwise, I pretty much hate people, in general, these days.
+That hasn’t always been the case, but the combination of depression and some negative experiences with shitty people have pretty much soured me on humanity.
 So there’s that.

 Then there’s avoidance, the coping mechanism I’ve had to rely on far too often to extricate myself from situations I don’t have the resources available to cope with.
 So, when faced with the question that’s inevitably asked in job interviews about how I handle conflict, I can hardly say I run as far away as I can as fast as I can to hide out in my cave away from people, who, by the way, I hate.

 Can’t talk about being bullied, either, because that’s not considered acceptable.
 Obviously, I would need to lie.
 Depression makes me good at lies like “I’m fine” or “I’m okay”, but very bad at crafting (and remembering) more elaborate lies.

 Having to answer questions about gaps in my resumé

 I quit a job because it was a shit show that was threatening my mental health, and ended up with a substantial resume gap after that.
 One of my current jobs, the one in mental health, I think I’m going to leave off my resumé entirely.
 So there are holes, and in my experience, interviewers tend to be nosy buggers; they want those holes filled in, or the application goes straight in the recycle bin.

 Except nothing mental health-related is considered an acceptable excuse for resumé holes.
 So what, more lies that I’d have to pull out of my ass that is getting sorer by the minute?